Animal Control Officer

 The Animal Control Officer (ACO) is under the direction of the Chief of Police and is assigned office space at the Weston Police Department.
-The position is part-time with an assigned work week of 18.5 hours.
+The position is full-time with a varying schedule to meet the needs of the various areas of Town and activities at alternating times of the day, to include weekends.

 The ACOs responsibilities are as follows: